mazeyqian/mazey/README.md

 Add inline-style.

+Case 1: Add the inline style with `id`, and repeated invoking will update the content instead of adding a new one.

 ```
 import { addInlineStyle } from 'mazey';

-// Add the inline style with `id`, and repeated invoking will update the content instead of adding a new one.
 addInlineStyle({
   inlineStyle: `
     body {